BENNAI-Lyes/Lingo/README.md

 ## License

-This project is licensed under the [MIT License].
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).

+## Contact

+For any inquiries or questions, please contact [BENNAI Lyes](mailto:bennailyes19@gmail.com).